LukeMS/daimonin/trunk/client/README_LINUX.txt

 Linux SDL parachute
 -------------------
-Under some systems the client will die at startup without any log message but a sld error.
+Under some systems the client will die at startup without any log message but a SDL error.
 There can be 3 reasons: Buggy SDL installation, root/account problem or a sound card problem (linux soundcard drivers have sometimes problem to report their status in the right way to SDL).